awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

      ]
    ```

-1. In the `containerDefinitions` section, create the database container definitions so they mount the nonpersistent storage\.
+1. In the `containerDefinitions` section, create the database container definitions so that they mount the nonpersistent storage\.

    ```
      "containerDefinitions": [